JSdoubleL/DISCO/README.md

 Given a list of multi-copy gene trees, DISCO does the following for each tree:

-1. Run the ASTRAL-Pro rooting and tagging algorithm ([Zhang et. al. 2020](https://doi.org/10.1093/molbev/msaa139)) to determine the best estimate of orthology.
+1. Root the tree and tag each internal vertex as either a duplication event or a speciation event in such a way that minimizes the total number of duplications and losses.
+We do this with the ASTRAL-Pro rooting and tagging algorithm ([Zhang et. al. 2020](https://doi.org/10.1093/molbev/msaa139)).
 2. Decompose gene tree by splitting off the smallest subtree under every vertex tagged as a duplication from the bottom up until all duplication events are resolved; it returns the set of single-copy trees produced.

 ## Dependencies